fortrabbit/craft-asset-bundler/README.md

 # AssetBundler plugin for Craft CMS 3.x

-Provides a console command to publish web/cpresources This is useful in "Cloud environments" like [fortrabbit's Professional Stack](https://www.fortrabbit.com/pricing-pro) or on Heroku.
+The plugin provides a console command to publish web/cpresources.
+This is useful in "cloud environments" like [fortrabbit's Professional Stack](https://www.fortrabbit.com/pricing-pro) or on Heroku.

----

-# Usage

 The purpose of this command is to publish AssetBundles files in a publicly accessible `/web` directory.
 This happens already on-the-fly, e.g when you access Craft's control panel in the browser the first time.
-However in load balances environments, it happens that files do not exist on all servers after you deployed.
+However in load balanced environments, it happens that files do not exist on all servers after you deployed.

+# Usage

-Use this command in your build process before you distribute all files to all servers:
+Use this command in your build process before you distribute your code to all servers:
 ```
 php craft setup/asset-bundles
 ```